a9na/daily-leetcode-js/README.md

-# Daily LeetCode JavaScript 🌟
+# Daily LeetCode Challenges with JavaScript 🌟

 Welcome to the **Daily LeetCode JavaScript** repository! 🚀 Here, you'll find a collection of LeetCode problems solved in JavaScript, tackling new challenges daily.
 Join me on this coding adventure and sharpen your skills!